hippospace/move-to-ts/README.md

 # move-to-ts
+From your package directory, run these:
 ```
-# from your package directory, run these
 aptos move compile          # need this to fetch dependencies
 move-to-ts                  # this creates a typescript folder under build, with all the transpiled ts files

-# or this, generates package.json and tests
-move-to-ts --test --pakcage-json-name myPackageName
-# in the generated build/typescript folder, you'll be able to do these:
-yarn install
-yarn build
-yarn test

 ```

 A Move-to-TypeScript transpiler & emulator.
 Everything *seems* to work now.
 We have a testsuite that aggregates 347 unit